Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature: Introduction

-In the practical world, the Otto cycle is used in a spark-ignition engine, which is the type of engine commonly found in cars and small vehicles \cite{Breeze_book_2019}.
+In the practical world, the Otto cycle is used in a spark-ignition engine, which is commonly found in cars and small vehicles \cite{Breeze_book_2019}.
 The Otto cycle was developed for a number of reasons, including great efficiency while emitting little emissions \cite{Heywood_book_2018, Philip_book_1991, Stone_book_1985}, and has applications ranging from small generators to massive industrial engines.
 In a similar spirit, it was realized that the quantum version of the Otto engine (QOE) consists of four strokes -- in two of the strokes, a working medium is connected to cold or hot thermal reservoirs while the working medium either expands or compresses unitarily, thereby producing work in the other two strokes.
 In this work, we will be concentrating on two thermal reservoirs, one at a positive temperature while the other one is prepared at an effective negative temperature \cite{Assis_PRL_2019, Jens_PRX-Quantum_2022} based on the population of energy eigenstates.
-Recently, it was demonstrated experimentally in an NMR set-up that if both the reservoirs are at positive temperatures, the work of QOE cannot defeat the corresponding classical Otto engine (COE) \cite{Peterson_PRL_2019} while a higher efficiency than that of the COE is obtained if one of the reservoirs is at effective negative temperature \cite{Assis_PRL_2019}.
+Recently, it was demonstrated experimentally in a nuclear magnetic resonance (NMR) set-up that if both the reservoirs are at positive temperatures, the work of QOE cannot defeat the corresponding classical Otto engine (COE) \cite{Peterson_PRL_2019} while a higher efficiency than that of the COE is obtained if one of the reservoirs is at effective negative temperature \cite{Assis_PRL_2019}.
+At this point, one can ask following questions which naturally arise both from the theoretical and experimental perspectives.
+(1) What is the most general quantum Otto engine model that can deliver benefits when one of the reservoirs is engineered with effective negative temperature?
+(2) Secondly, what properties of the state which are generated during the cycles are responsible for providing such advantages?
+(3) Thirdly, is the QOE robust against any kinds of impurities which typically arise during implementation?

+In this article, we introduce a design of QOE in which the driving Hamiltonian is considered in its comprehensive form, thereby answering the first question.
+In particular, we deal with a rotating magnetic field within the \((x,y)\)-plane, and an additional magnetic field in the \(z\)-direction where the strengths of the magnetic fields are distinct in two situations.
+As a result, we gain the ability to manipulate the strength independently in both the directions, thereby increasing the complexity of the system.
+Due to this, the calculation of efficiency in this scenario is comparatively challenging than the OQE without the magnetic field in the \(z\)-direction.
+We manage the unitary evolution by expressing it on a rotating basis that allows us to investigate the transition probability as a function of the driving time for varying strengths of the magnetic field in the \(z\)-direction.